THUMNLab/AutoGL/docs/docfile/tutorial/t_ssl_trainer.rst

    -  ``duplicate_from_hyper_parameter`` is a method that could re-generate the trainer.
-However, if you don't want to use a solver to search a good hyper-parameters automatically, you don't need to implemented it in fact.
+However, if you don't want to use a solver to search a good hyper-parameters automatically, you don't need to implement it in fact.

       .. code:: python